sschoedel/mlproject/README.md

     -m  Run only MLP
     -C  Run with train CNN (takes a few hours)
     -M  Run with train MLP (takes a few hours)
+    -G  Run CNN on GPU (use only with NVIDIA GPU with high memory)
 ```

 ### Testing